Salary data sourced from BLS Occupational Employment and Wage Statistics (May 2025). For informational purposes only.

 Industrial-Organizational Psychologist Salary 2026

-I-O psychologists are the highest-paid psychology specialty with a BLS median of $139,280 per year.
+I-O psychologists are the highest-paid psychology specialty with a BLS OEWS May 2025 median of $193,950 per year.
 Senior consulting and tech roles regularly exceed $200,000.

 BLS Median Annual